degi/genriver/docs/manual.md

     ```R
     runApp("path/to/your/app")
     ```
     > If you have the **source code** on local folder, you will need internet connection to run it for the first time.
 The internet connection is required for updating and initializing the R libraries.
-Once the updates completed, you will be able to run the app **without internet connection**.
+Once the updates completed, you will be able to run the app **without internet connection**.<br/>
     > *To be noted*: the internet connection might still be required for downloading the DEM.
-Once you have in your saved parameters, you don't need the internet connection anymore.
+Once you have in your saved parameters, you can go without the internet.

 ## User Interface Overview